studiohyperdrive/ngx-tools/libs/utils/src/lib/pipes/with-router-links/with-router-links.md

 }]"></p>
 ```

-The linkTo will transform your array to a string.
+The `linkTo` will transform your array to a string.
 It also expects plain string paths instead of arrays.

+The `hostClass` will allow you to set a class onto the host of the substitute element.

 #### Deviating from the global settings